llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           the correct semantics are to perform no additional action for the variable.
         * In the case that the suppressing DMA is `no_create`:
-            * The *imp* `map` specified by OpenMP 5.0 never achieves the desired semantics in this case because it always allocates or produces a runtime error when the variable is not present.
+            * The *imp* `map` specified by OpenMP 5.2 does not always achieve the desired semantics in this case because it sometimes allocates or produces a runtime error when the variable is not present.
 To override that behavior, the Clacc translation specifies the `ompx_no_alloc,alloc` map type.
-            * In the case of a subarray in the enclosing `no_create` clause, Clacc specifies the full array in the `ompx_no_alloc,alloc` map type.
-This approach avoids the need to copy potentially non-constant subarray bounds expressions.
-It works correctly because the `ompx_no_alloc,alloc` map type then sees the variable as not (fully) present and thus performs no action for it.
+            * In the case that the suppressing `no_create` clause specifies a subarray, the Clacc translation of the *imp* `nomap` specifies the full array or a zero-length array section:
+                * This approach avoids the need to copy potentially non-constant subarray bounds expressions from the suppressing `no_create`.
+                * When the base of the subarray is an array, the full array is easiest to specify because it just requires omitting the bounds.
+When the `no_create` subarray is present, the full array might not be present, but that just means no action is performed for the subarray at the `acc parallel`, exactly as desired.
+In that case, because the array is partially present, our `ompx_no_alloc` implementation still maps it as required for accessing the subarray.
+                * When the base of the subarray is instead a pointer variable, omitting the bounds would cause the pointer variable itself to be mapped instead of its target, so the Clacc translation adds a zero-length array section.
+When the `no_create` subarray is not present, that array section might be considered present, but we assume the variable uses in the `acc parallel` are unreachable in that case (as documented in `README-OpenACC-status.md`), so its mapping should not matter.
+                * TODO: OpenACC 3.3 specifies that `no_create` causes a variable to have its host memory address when it's not present on the device.
+That seems to mean that accessing the variable's memory is illegal but you can take its address.
+It's unclear if real code actually depends on that behavior.
+However, our `ompx_no_alloc` implementation in the case of partial presence, as described above, does not support that behavior.
+                  Morever, that behavior appears to violate the above assumption that uses of such a non-present variable are unreachable.
         * In the case of an array when the suppressing DMA is not `no_create`:
             * Clacc does not override the *imp* `map` specified by OpenMP 5.2 sec.
 5.8.1 "Implicit Data-Mapping Attribute Rules" p.
 149 L4-5,